ashboi005/insight-ai/README.md

 # InsightBoard AI Dashboard

-A smart dashboard for meeting transcripts and AI-generated action items.
+A smart dashboard for uploading meeting transcripts and geenrating AI-generated action items based on them.
+Tasks get assigned Priority and Team.

 ---